jordankalebpage/SRSDAccountCreation/README.md

 8. Make sure you are logged into Open Enterprise Server because jrbimprt needs to know which LDAP server to create the accounts in.

-9. Run the following anytime you want to use the script (you won't have to run the setup anymore):
+9. Run the following anytime you want to use the script (you won't have to run the setup command in Step 5 anymore):

   `python.exe create_user.py`